sillsdev/ptx2pdf/docs/documentation/diglot.md

 *want*? (a) To break *that* column, not process any others, and output everything read  so-far, or (b) end the column there, continuing on the next page, but process other columns, expecting them to have their own pagebreaks if that's what is wanted.
-Interpretation (a) seems more likley to cause problems than to be of use in a parallel diglot, and interpretation (b) is how the code attempts to processes things.
+Interpretation (a) seems more likely to cause problems than to be of use in a parallel diglot, and interpretation (b) is how the code attempts to processes things.